mtvector/GhostOfMT/README.md

 To use: Paste blocks of code into Rstudio and execute them.
 It also might help to paste them into a new ".R" file and then you can highlight and run specific blocks of code with the "Run" button or cmd+Enter keys.

-Base R tutorials can be found here https://cran.r-project.org/doc/contrib/Short-refcard.pdf or by entering the following into an R console:
+Base R information can be found here https://cran.r-project.org/doc/contrib/Short-refcard.pdf or by entering the following into an R console:

 install.packages("swirl")